ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

   )
 ```

-In the chart below, the size of each point represents the number of landing page sessions, which we can use as a proxy for impact.
+In the chart below, the size of each point represents the number of landing page count, which we can use as a proxy for impact.
 The red diagonal shows the expected relationship between the add-to-cart rate and the purchase rate.
 Points below the line indicate landing pages where users often add products to their cart but rarely complete the purchase, a sign of friction in the checkout process or weak purchase intent.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.9.png" alt="linearly separable data">